acorn-io/docs/docs/100-reference/60-authoring/06-jobs.md

 Acorn supports four events that can trigger a job to run: `create`, `update`, `stop`, and `delete`.
 By default jobs will run on create and update.
 To change this behavior, use the `events` field.

+Even with event subscriptions, assume the job will run at least once.
+The job should be idempotent, and also detect the expected event is infact being processed.

 The `create` event will run the job when the app is created, or when the job is first added to the Acornfile.

 The `update` event will run the job when the app is updated or started from stop.